left-curve/left-curve/sdk/packages/types/README.md

-# @leftcurve/types
+# @left-curve/types

-This package provides a collection of types and funcitonality used in other @leftcurve libraries.
+This package provides a collection of types and funcitonality used in other @left-curve libraries.
 It includes definitions for account, address, coins, queries, proof and txs.

 ## License